Friday, May 18, 2007

 in such peculiar positions,

-like someone screaming, or dying.
+like someone dreaming, or dying.

 Like the wings.
 Friends would take me aside,